-I think that the Harvard researchers were biased and had personal interest in the positive outcome of the research on meditation.
+I think that the Harvard researchers were biased and had a personal interest in the positive outcome of the research on meditation.

-It can be argued that the Harvard researchers were biased and had personal interest in the positive outcome of the research on meditation.
+It can be argued that the Harvard researchers were biased and had a personal interest in the positive outcome of the research on meditation.

 Needless to say, you’ll explain how and why that can be argued.
 You’ll support all statements with facts.
 That’s what academic writing is all about.
 It’s not only about your opinions; it’s also about in-depth research.

 Can you recognize some of these mistakes in your writing?
 If that’s the case, it’s time to start avoiding them.
 Keep practicing and you’ll get better!

 Karen Dikson is a tech-savvy teacher and blogger from New Jersey.
 Her works have been published on Huffington Post and other educational resources.
 She enjoys helping her students achieve their most ambitious goals.
 Follow Karen on Twitter.